 According to the 2015-2019 ACS, Solano County had about 14.2 percent (21,305) female-headed family households and 6.3 percent (9,486) male-headed family households.
 In all of Solano County, single-headed households represent approximately 20.5 percent of all family households in Solano County (see Table 2-36).
 In comparison, in the Bay Area, 15.2 percent were single-headed households (male or female).
+In Suisun City, 16.1 percent of households are female-headed and 7.7 percent are male-headed, for a total of 23.7 percent of households in the city.
+Of the single-parent households in Suisun City, 52.0 percent are homeowners and 48.0 percent are renters.
+Approximately 50.7 percent of female-headed households are homeowners compared to 54.6 percent of male-headed households.
 Figure 2-7 shows single-headed family household types by percentage for Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville, Vallejo, Unincorporated Solano County, and the Bay Area.

 Single-parent households, particularly those headed by women, are likely to have greater demand for childcare and other social services than two-parent households.
 As shown in Figure 2-8, an average of about 75 percent of female-headed households in poverty have one or more children and conversely, an average of about a quarter of female-headed households in poverty do not have children in the household.
 Among female-headed households in poverty, having one or more children in the household was most common in Vacaville, Fairfield, Dixon and Benicia.
 In Rio Vista it was less common to have children in the households of female-headed households in poverty.
+In Suisun City, 24.2 of female-headed households with children are below the poverty threshold, compared to 6.8 percent without children.
 Because female-headed, single-parent households often have limited incomes, these households may have trouble finding adequate, affordable housing, or may overpay for housing to accommodate family size or have access to services and resources.